Year - 2026

 Today the Canadian operates using an assortment of cars used on the original Canadian and cars of the same era purchased from US railways.
 The cars, mostly built in the 1950s, have been rebuilt several times and while quaint, are functional and have been modernized to a limited degree.
 During the summer months, when demand is higher, the train will be longer than 20 cars.
 While the train is dominated by tourists, especially in the summer, one of its purposes is to provide transportation services to the remote communities across Canada.

-Via Rail's Canadian in British Columbia
+Via Rail's Canadian In The Rockies

 VIA Rail Canada has made arrangements to replace the passenger equipment on its long-distance and regional trains.
 Yes, the classic Budd Built streamliner cars from the 1950's is on short time before retirement.
 This could be your last opportunity to ride on these cars.
 Via Rail has just announced that the money to replace it's long distance fleet has been set aside so the clock is now ticking for the last Budd built long distance passenger train in the world.